hmaxnl/asm-hello-world/README.md

 # asm-hello-world
-Hello world in x86_64 assembly.
+A simple hello world in x86_64 assembly with the AT&T syntax.

+Only work on linux atm.